-Want to know what I wish everyone knew about birth knowledge, as a researcher who has studied that topic for more than two decades?
+Want to know what I wish everyone knew about birth knowledge, as a researcher who has studied that topic for more than two and a half decades?

 Ask any midwife, doctor, birth worker or researcher what three things they wish they could tell all women, and you’ll probably get three statements that tell you as much about the writer’s passion and beliefs as about birth.

 My list is no exception.

 I could tell you I wished every woman knew that they didn’t need to buy every baby product in sight.
 I do wish that, but not nearly as much as I wish three other things.
 These things reflect my passion for understanding different kinds of birth knowledge and the ways in which they relate to each other.
 Here, I share my thoughts.

 I first wrote this article in 2014.
 A version of it appears in What’s Right For Me? and it’s just as relevant now as when it was written.
 Some of the ideas in this article are also explored in more depth in In Your Own Time.